JoshuaGrams/philtre2d/doc/engine/input.md

 Binding connects raw/physical inputs with named "actions".
 Any number of raw inputs can be bound to a single action, and a single raw input can be bound to any number of actions.

+> WARNING: Do not modify bindings during an input callback.
+Delay it until the next update or some other time.

 ### Action Types
 There are four available action types: "__button__", "__axis__", "__text__", and "__cursor__".